 But there's one big caveat when it comes to Roku TVs, and that's the fact that different manufacturers aren't all making great TVs.
 TCL has managed to make a name for itself by delivering great quality as well as excellent prices, but Roku has signed licensing deals with more than a dozen companies, and most manufacturers on the budget TV aisle cut more corners.
 Sets from budget brands like Westinghouse and RCA are a lot more hit and miss, so be sure to check reviews for the specific model you're interested in buying.

 How to choose the best Roku TV for you

 When it comes to buying the best Roku TVs, our general advice for TV shopping holds true: Find the right screen size for your space, figure out what your budget is, and be smart with where you try to save a buck.

-Port selection is another chief concern.
+Port selection: Connectivity is another chief concern.
 More HDMI ports will let you connect more devices, like game consoles and satellite boxes.
 And if you have a soundbar, you'll want to connect it using an HDMI port with ARC.

 From smart functions to port selection, we offer plenty of advice in our TV buying guide, which explains the ins and outs of features like HDR, different types of display, and even extended warranties.
 And if you still have questions about smart TV features and capabilities, check out Smart TVs: Everything you need to know.

 And by shopping for a Roku set in particular, you guarantee that you are able to enjoy the best of streaming services and an easy-to-use smart TV interface.